 OM EMEA HUB

-As one of two SNCOs in the EMEA region, you are responsible for meeting Into Training Requirements (ITRs) and achieving the Management Plan by ensuring the functional efficiency and output of your Recruiting Hub.
+As one of three SNCOs in the EMEA region, you are responsible for meeting Into Training Requirements (ITRs) and achieving the Management Plan by ensuring the functional efficiency and output of your Recruiting Hub.

 You will accomplish this by managing, organising and controlling all resources, including manpower, that are placed at your disposal; by overseeing the day-to-day administration and expeditious handling of all Officer and Aviator cases by your staff within the wider EMEA HUB, including active mentoring of candidates throughout the recruitment process in accordance with the principles of effective Candidate Relationship Management (CRM) and by contributing, as required, to Outreach activities designed to raise the profile of the RAF within Educational Establishments (EEs), the Air Cadets Organisation (ACO), and at public events and shows.